pabloqb2000/js-ui_on_canvas_example/README.md

 #### ToggleButton
 Button wich can be activated / deactivated
 Performs an action when clicked as well
+#### ColorPicker
+Three sliders to choose a color which is shown next to the sliders Color is chosen by HSL
 ## Screenshot
 <img src="imgs/screenshot01.png"></img>
 ## References